Last Updated on November 13, 2020 by Oddmund Groette

 - Obesity and diabetes are rising: Wrong diet and lack of exercise mean more and more people get a diabetes diagnosis.
 Even worse, many even have diabetes without knowing it.
 Up to 30% of the population in the US is estimated to have pre-diabetes, a “mild” form of diabetes that can be reversed by changing diet and/or starting to exercise (diabetes 2 is due to lifestyle – diabetes 1 is due to genetics).
 According to Abbott, 463 million people have diabetes globally, while it’s estimated to reach 700 million by 2045.

 Abbott has a huge brand, build since its founding back in 1888.
-Unlike many other healthcare companies, a huge part of sales are directly to the end-user/consumer, build up through brand recognition (a bit like “normal” consumer companies – like P&G for example).
+Unlike many other healthcare companies, a huge part of sales is directed to the end-user/consumer, build up through brand recognition (a bit like “normal” consumer companies – like P&G for example).

 - Dominant market position.